sirgal/compile-time-game-of-life/README.md

 compile-time-game-of-life
 =========================

-True GoL using only metaprogramming in C++
+True GoL using only metaprogramming in C++11

 Usage:
 - edit 'dimension', 'iteration' and 'start' constants appropriately